Places To Visit In Rajasthan

 Best Time To Visit Rajasthan

-Tourists visit Rajasthan throughout the year but the best time to visit Rajasthan is during the winter months of November to February when the temperature is not too high.
+Tourists visit Rajasthan year-round, but the best time is from November to February, when the weather is pleasant.
 During December and January, there can be a severe variation in temperatures during the day and the night.
-In fact, temperatures are known to drop as low as 0°C and below.
-Most of the festivals held in winter from November to March are planned as tourist attractions, with visitors coming in from different parts of the world.
+Temperatures often drop to 0°C or below.
+Organizers plan most winter festivals, held from November to March, to attract tourists from around the world.

 Best Food To Try In Rajasthan